KeithSloan/GDML/README.md

 ### T gmsh

-If the selected FreeCAD object has a Shape then a GDML Tesselated Object is created by using gmsh
+If the selected FreeCAD object has a Shape or Mesh then a GDML Tesselated Object is created by using gmsh.

+The initial mesh size is determined by the shapes bounding box divided by 10.

+You can **remesh** a copy of the original object by changing the properties of the created GDMLTesselate Object

+    max Length - CharacteristicLengthMax
+    curve Len  - CharacteristicLengthFromCurvature
+    point Len  - CharacteristicLengthFromPoints

+and then changing the **Remesh** property to True

 ### Tet

 If the selected FreeCAD object has a Shape or is a Mesh then a Tetrahedera Object is created by using gmsh.
 This can then be exported as an Assembly of GDML Tetra

+If you would like to see support of remeshing of Tetrahedra the same as Tessellated then please contact me or raise as an issue.

 ## GDML Import